ehanc69/gemini-samples/guides/building-agents.md

 An Agent isn't about generating one tool call, but about generating a series of tool calls, returning the results back to the model, and then generating another tool call, and so on until the task is completed.

 The `Agent` class handles the core loop: intercepting the `FunctionCall`, executing the tool on the client side, and sending back the `FunctionResponse`.
 We also add a `SystemInstruction` to the model to guide the model on what to do.

+_Note: Gemini 3 uses [Thought signatures](https://ai.google.dev/gemini-api/docs/gemini-3?thinking=high#thought_signatures) to maintain reasoning context across API calls.
+You must return these signatures back to the model in your request exactly as they were received._

 ```python
 # ...
 Code for the tools and tool definitions from Step 2 should be here ...